 The spacing information can be retrieved from an image by using the GetSpacing() method.
-This method returns a pointer to a static array of type double.
-The returned pointer can then be used to read the contents of the array.
+This method returns a reference to a FixedArray.
+The returned object can then be used to read the contents of the array.
 Note the use of the const keyword to indicate that the array will not be modified.

 '''

-const double sp = image->GetSpacing();
+const ImageType::SpacingType& sp = image->GetSpacing();

 std::cout << "Spacing = ";

 std::cout << sp[0] << ", " << sp[1] << ", " << sp[2] << std::endl;

 '''

 The image origin is managed in a similar way to the spacing.
-A C-like array of type double matching the dimension of the image must first be allocated.
+A Point of the appropriate dimension must first be allocated.
 The coordinates of the origin can then be assigned to every component.
 These coordinates correspond to the position of the first pixel of the image with respect to an arbitrary reference system in physical space.
 It is the user's responsibility to make sure that multiple images used in the same application are using a consistent reference system.
 This is extremely important in image registration applications.